anamorai/portfolio-anastasiam/README.md

 ![This is the first thing you will see after opening the website](assets/images/1.png)

-By clicking on the buttons in the top right, you can navigate to the sections within the page.
+By clicking on the buttons in the top right, you can navigate to the sections further down within the page.
 It will look like this:

 ![If you scroll down, it will look like this](assets/images/2.png)